3-2-1 Rule

 Use incremental backups after the initial full backup to save storage and bandwidth.
 Only changed data is copied.

 Simply enter the size of your data across five categories — documents, photos, videos, databases, and emails.
 Then configure your backup strategy including compression level, backup frequency, retention period, and expected annual growth rate.
-The calculator instantly computes your raw data size, compressed backup size, total storage needed with retention, a 12-month growth forecast, and monthly bandwidth requirements.
+The calculator instantly computes:

 Backup compression reduces the size of your data before storing it, saving both storage space and transfer bandwidth.
 Text-heavy files like documents and emails compress extremely well (up to 55% reduction), while already-compressed formats like JPEG images and MP4 videos see minimal benefit.
 Our calculator offers four compression levels — none, low (15%), medium (35%), and high (55%) — to match your specific data mix and backup software capabilities.

 Retention period determines how long you keep backup copies before they are overwritten or deleted.
 Longer retention means more storage but better protection against data corruption that goes unnoticed for days or weeks.
 Most organizations follow a tiered approach: daily backups retained for 30 days, weekly backups for 3 months, and monthly backups for 1 year.
-Regulatory requirements in industries like healthcare (HIPAA) and finance (SOX) may mandate specific retention periods.
+Regulatory requirements in industries like healthcare (HIPAA) and finance (SOX) may mandate specific retention periods of up to 7 years.

 The industry-standard 3-2-1 backup rule recommends keeping 3 copies of your data, stored on 2 different media types, with 1 copy offsite.
 This strategy protects against hardware failure, ransomware, natural disasters, and human error simultaneously.
 When using this calculator, consider that your total storage needs may triple if you follow the 3-2-1 rule across local NAS, external drives, and cloud storage providers like AWS S3, Google Cloud Storage, or Azure Blob Storage.